ColaCheng/AndroidTabLayoutWithViewPager/README.md

 ```

-Then `ContentFragment.java` define the logic for the fragment of tab content:
+Then `ContentFragment.java` define the logic for the fragment of tab content.

 ```java
 public class ContentFragment extends Fragment {